byronka/minum/docs/quick_start.md

 }
 ```

-* Adjust to say hello to a query string parameter
+* Adjust to say hello to a query string parameter.
+(After making this change, stop
+  the running server with ctrl+c and rerun `./mvnw compile exec:java`)

 ```java
 public class Main {